Tesfa8186/MERN-Book-Serach-Engine/README.md

 - Install npm packages
 - Run `npm run develop` on your terminal.
-- OR Use URL deployed link.
+- OR use URL deployed application link on Links section. https://powerful-waters-09126.herokuapp.com/

 ## Tests